stacksjs/stacks/README.md

 **🧙🏼‍♀️ Extremely beginner & expert-friendly**

-No matter whether you are a beginner or an expert, the approachable Stacks design allows you to learn at your own pace.
+No matter whether you are a beginner or an expert, the approachable Stacks design allows you to learn at your own pace, using our thorough documentation covering every aspect of the framework.

 Develop beautiful, reactive, composable UIs & functions without learning a new set of languages.
 HTML, CSS, and minimal JavaScript—that's all you need to dive in now! _(Or TypeScript ✌🏼)_

-> _The clever way to build & share component & function libraries._
+> _The clever way to build & share component & function libraries (and servers!)._

 ## Get Started